STEP 1: NATIVE SEED COLLECTION

 Seeds of Success (SOS) is the national native seed collection program, led by the Bureau of Land Management (BLM) in partnership with a variety of federal agencies and non-federal organizations.
 SOS’s mission is to collect wildland native seed for research, development, germplasm conservation, and ecosystem restoration.
-The long-term conservation outcome of the SOS program is to support BLM's Native Plant Materials Development Program, whose mission is to increase the quality and quantity of native plant materials available for restoring and supporting resilient ecosystems.
-Healthy ecosystems provide the essential ecological services upon which all life depends, including our own.
-Native plant communities provide the foundation for fish and wildlife habitat such as the sage grouse.
+The long-term conservation outcome of the SOS program is to support the native plant materials development process, by which the BLM increases the quality and quantity of native plant materials available for restoring and supporting resilient ecosystems.

-To date, SOS has over 18,000 native seed collections in its National Collection.
-This material is being used for research such as germination trials, common garden studies, and protocol establishment.
-Portions of each collection are also being held in long-term storage facilities for conservation.
+To date, SOS has more than 27,000 native seed collections in its National Collection.
+This material is being used for research such as germination trials, common garden studies, and growing protocol establishment.
+Additionally, these seeds, and those grown from them, are used for restoration projects such as endangered species habitat restoration, mining reclamation, and emergency stabilization and rehabilitation.
+Portions of each collection are also held in long-term storage facilities for conservation.